Egypt to pick Islamist or military man as president

 STRATEGY FOR ROUND TWO

-The Brotherhood's Guidance Office, its top body, met to mull a campaign "to galvanise Islamists and Egyptian voters to face the bloc of the 'feloul'", a Brotherhood official said, using a scornful Arabic term for "remnants" of Mubarak's order.
+The Brotherhood's Guidance Office, its top body, was meeting to mull a campaign "to galvanise Islamists and Egyptian voters to face the bloc of the 'feloul'," a Brotherhood official said, using a scornful Arabic term for "remnants" of Mubarak's order.

-In an attempt to rally the support around Mursi's bid, the Brotherhood invited leading politicians, including some of those knocked out of the presidential race, to talks to "save the revolution".

-The invitee list included Abol Fotouh and Sabahy, said Yasser Ali, a senior official in the Brotherhood's Freedom and Justice Party, who added that the agenda would include the position of vice president and a future coalition government.

 The Brotherhood, Egypt's most organised political group, has already secured the biggest bloc for its party in parliament after an earlier vote.
 Long repressed and banned under Mubarak, the 84-year-old Islamist group has a broad grassroots base.